The definitive guide to online reputation management

 Why online reputation matters

-That matters, because the Internet is the first place we turn to learn about anything—from job prospects and breaking news to shopping, travel ideas, and the people in our lives.
+59% of people trust search engines as a reliable source of news and information.
+(Edelman Trust Barometer).
+This makes the Internet the first place we turn to learn about anything—from job prospects and breaking news to shopping, travel ideas, and the people in our lives.

 Not only that, but we use the Internet virtually all the time.

-You and I and almost everyone else you will ever meet spends an average of 6+ hours per day online (GlobalWebIndex).
-That’s one quarter of each and every day.
-During that time, our ideas and opinions and being influenced by what we find on the Internet.
+People around the world spend an average of nearly 7 hours a day on the Internet.
+(Hootsuite, Kepios).
+That’s nearly one-third of each and every day.
+During that time, our ideas and opinions are being influenced by what we find online.

-From personal relationships to professional opportunities, online reputation can be the difference between fantastic success or embarrassing failure.
+Online reputation can be the difference between fantastic success or embarrassing failure.
+Unfortunately, search algorithms prioritize popularity, not accuracy.

-Some online reputation management strategies you can do by yourself, some require a team effort—but no matter your situation, there are steps you can take right now that will make a difference.
+Some online reputation management tactics you can do by yourself, some require a team effort—but no matter your situation, there are steps you can take right now that will make a difference.

 1. Create the right presence